learn-co-curriculum/traversing-nested-objects/README.md

 > write: `find( [1,2,["a", "b"]], someNumber => someNumber % 2 === 0 )`.
 This
 > code would do something like find all the members in the array that are even.

-The above will work for a flat array — but what if `array` is like `numberCollections` and we want to find the first element that's `> 5`?
+The above will work for a flat array — but what if `array` looks like the `numberCollections` nested array and we want to find the first element that's `> 5`?
 We'll need some way to move down the levels of the array (like we described above).

 Follow along with the code below — we know it's a little tricky, but be sure to read the comments!